Guide to Raising Baby Chicks + Chick Care Tips for Beginners

 Hatching vs Purchasing Chicks

 There are pros and cons to both.
 Hatching your own chicks is the more frugal choice.
-If you have a broody mama, you don’t have to worry about things like a heat lamp.
+If you have a broody mother hen, you can set fertile eggs under her and you don’t have to worry about things like a heat lamp.

 Hatching your own chicken eggs does make a great science experiment for the children!
 My little ones love it…and its also a great lesson in patience for them.